layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 Below you can see the image results with the chosen option highlight in purple.
    ![Valkey image search results, with the selected image highlighted in purple](ValkeySearch.png "ValkeySearch")

 Docker uses the term "Tag" to refer to the version details of a particular image.
-The version is split into both the numbered version (9.1.0 below) and the named version.
-Alpine, Trixie, rc2 in the image below.

-If you are uncertain which version, use "latest"
+If you are uncertain which version, use an explicitly named version so you can see what you are running simply be checking the tag.

    ![Image tag search results including both numbered, named and latest versions](ValkeyVersion.png "ValkeyVersion")